merchantinresidence/abra-docs/schema.md

 > At any point, you can revert to the latest default for your theme by clicking "Revert to default".

-Here's the outline of the schema:
+The schema uses the outline shown below.
+You can replace the capitalized placeholders with the values found in the table under the example.

 ```json
 {